GuntarsK/Car-rent-demo-app/README.md

-### Back-end for Car Rental app
+## Car Rental app

-Back-end part of Car Rental app.
-Spring Boot demo project with CRUD operations.
+This is a back-end part of a demo app that allows to perform CRUD operations through a simple web intefrace.

-Front-end available in a separate repository: https://github.com/GuntarsK/Car-rent-frontend.git
+Front-end code for this app is placed in a separate repository: https://github.com/GuntarsK/Car-rent-frontend.git

+## Getting started

 ### Clone `Car-Rent-Demo-App`